 3. Have a Back-Up Plan

 Sometimes, no matter how hard we try, we still find ourselves overwhelmed by our surroundings.
 If you are in recovery, it is imperative to know that if you feel stressed, triggered, or overwhelmed, you are free to leave the event as you choose.
 Take a step back from the particular situation you find yourself in, take a deep breath, and think about what your next course of action should be.
-Maintaining your recovery is a major priority, therefore, prepare to say goodbye warmly and be on your way, even if your friends and family don’t know exactly what you’re dealing with.
+Maintaining your recovery is a major priority, therefore, prepare to say goodbye and be on your way, even if your friends and family don’t know exactly what you’re dealing with.
 Ultimately, this strategy will help preserve families and preserve relationships.

 4. Be Ready to Go With the Flow

-The holidays are extremely fluid, meaning that one second one thing might be occurring and then the next, something else is happening.
+The holidays are a busy time and events can be extremely fluid.
 Getting to be too rigid in your ways can make attempting to go with the flow feel like frustrating work.
 Relax your mind, focus on the here and now, and allow transitions to wash over you so as to not trigger your desire to use again.

 5. Know That You Can Only Control Yourself

-The only things you are able to control are your thoughts and your behaviors, as you cannot control what others say or do.
-Simply accepting this can make the pressure associated with navigating family dynamics at the holidays lessen, allowing for you to let loved ones present themselves how they may.
-Accepting that you cannot control others does not mean that you have to engage with them.
+The only things you are able to control are your thoughts and your behaviors.
+You cannot control what others say or do.
+Simply accepting this fact can make the pressure associated with navigating family dynamics much easier, allowing for you to let loved ones present themselves how they may.
+However, accepting that you cannot control others does not mean that you have to engage with them.
 Remember, if you are feeling triggered, you can always leave or excuse yourself from that conversation.
 If a person or relationship is becoming too overwhelming, you have a responsibility to yourself to abandon the situation.